 Create your own unique romantic holiday by designing your own Marquesas itinerary.
 The Marquesas Islands are a group of volcanic islands in French Polynesia.
-About a three hour flight from the Society Islands and Tuamotu Atolls.
+About a three-hour flight from the Society Islands and Tuamotu Atolls.
 The Marquesas, or Henua Enata meaning "Land of Men", are seemingly lost at the end of the earth.

 Activities in the Marquesas Islands:

 Fishing is throughout the islands.
 Fantastic tuna, wahoo and marling fishing are popular in the Marquesas.
 Special activities include: "hand lining" your catch, night fishing for yellowfin tuna; and night diving for crayfish.
-However, the easiest way is to siply trade with the locals!
+However, the easiest way is to simply trade with the locals!

-Snorkeling and scuba diving are also a must whilst visiting the Marqeusas.
+Snorkelling and scuba diving are also a must whilst visiting the Marqeusas.
 There is a large abundance of phytoplankton which turns the water a green soup colour; the irony is that this is the very foundation of marine ecology, which means the place is alive with marine life, however it is sometimes just hard to see it all!

 Embarkation - Nuku Hiave

 The small village of Taiohae bay is small and offers some arts and crafts.
 It is also the departure point for island tours via 4x4 or horse back.
-The number of Mantarary's that frequent the bay is astounding, as are the islands mysterious and archeological sites.
+The number of Mantarary's that frequent the bay is astounding, as are the islands mysterious and archaeological sites.

-20 minute steam to Hakatea Bay
+20-minute steam to Hakatea Bay

-The Hakanui water fall is a 2 hour walk through the valley to a stunning cascade and rock pool.
+The Hakanui waterfall is a 2 hour walk through the valley to a stunning cascade and rock pool.

 1 hour to Haahopu Bay.